ndidplatform/ndidplatform.github.io/technical-overview.md

 <div markdown="1" class="flash mb-3 flash-warn">

-TBD: Should the message to be signed include the approval status and list of requested data?
+@todo #1 Should the message to be signed also include the user’s approval status?
+ Otherwise, the signature for CONFIRM is identical to REJECT…

 </div>